lokyen/translate-text/README.md

 # Translate Text

 This project translates any foreign language text into English.
 It also summarizes the text into easy-to-understand sentences.
+This is not meant to be a replacement for real human translators.

 ![Alt text](/project-image.png "Title")